yuma-tietiedaxiang/Race-To-The-Raft-Board-Game-Technologies-used-Java-Git-OOP-/STRING-REPRESENTATION.md

 The Fire substring starts with `F` and is followed by zero or more fire location substrings.

 Each location substring is defined as follows:
-- The first two characters represent the row coordinate of the fire card.
+- The first two characters represent the row coordinate of top-left square of the fire card.
 For example: `04` represents row 4.
-- The second two characters represent the column coordinate of the fire card.
+- The second two characters represent the column coordinate of the top-left square of the fire card.
 For example: `14` represents column 14.

 For example: the string `"F03100409"` would tell us that there is a fire card placed at row 3, column 10 `(3,10)` and another at row 4, column 9 `(4,9)`.